-Taking care of your dental and oral health is extremely important, but did you know that your oral hygiene can have a huge impact on your body’s overall health?
+Taking care of your oral health is extremely important, but did you know that your oral hygiene can have a huge impact on your body’s overall health?

-There are many different diseases and infections that can get into your body through your mouth.
-Not only do you want to prevent tooth decay, bad breath, and gum disease, but you need to keep your mouth clean so you don’t develop certain medical disorders.
+There are some diseases and infections that can get into your body through your mouth.
+Not only is it important to prevent tooth decay, bad breath, and gum disease, but keeping your mouth clean can help prevent certain medical disorders.

-Many diseases in your body have symptoms that manifest in your mouth, but you don’t need to worry because there are ways to prevent them and have great oral health.
+Some diseases in your system have symptoms that manifest in your mouth.
+The good news is that there are ways to prevent them through great oral health.

-Bacteria and germs can enter your blood stream through inflammation and irritation in your gums.
-These bacteria can travel to your heart and build up in or harden your arteries, causing blockages that can lead to heart attack or strokes.
-Bacteria from your gums can also get to your liver and cause damage there as well.
+Bacteria can enter your bloodstream through inflammation and irritation in your gums.
+This bacteria can then travel to your heart and build up in or harden your arteries, causing blockages that can lead to heart attack or strokes.
+Bacteria from your gums can also travel to your liver and cause damage there as well.

-If you don’t brush your teeth and floss enough, you could develop a fungal disease called oral thrush.
-This occurs when the normal amount of yeast in your mouth grows too much and coats your lips and tongue in a white, powdery substance.
-Even though it sounds terrible, this can easily be cured by your dentist.
+A fungal disease called oral thrush can develop if you don’t brush your teeth and floss enough.
+Oral thrush occurs when there is more than the normal amount of yeast in your mouth.
+The yeast coats your lips and tongue in a white, powdery substance.
+Oral thrush can easily be cured by your dentist.

-Gingivitis is also caused when you do not brush or floss enough.
-This disease is the result of excess plaque building up along your gumline.
+Gingivitis is caused when you do not brush or floss enough.
+Gingivitis is the result of excess plaque building up on your gumline.
 Bacteria are drawn to this area and can cause an infection between your teeth and gums.
-If not taken care of quickly, this can develop into more serious forms of gum disease and infection, such as periodontitis and trench mouth.
+If gingivitis is not treated quickly, it can develop into other forms of gum disease, such as periodontitis and trench mouth.

-- Tooth decay – This symptom can be an indication of diabetes, which affects the way your body produces and processes glucose (also known as sugar).
+- Tooth decay can be a symptom of diabetes, which affects the way your body produces and processes glucose (sugar).

-- Mouth sores/ulcers – These lesions could mean many different things for you overall health.
-Mouth sores could mean you are eating something that irritates your mouth or that you bit your cheek or tongue.
-There are some serious conditions that can result in mouth sores however.
-HPV and certain autoimmune disorders can all manifest in serious, long-lasting mouth sores.
+- Mouth sores/ulcers could mean you are eating something that irritates your mouth or that you bit your cheek or tongue.
+There are some serious conditions that can result in mouth sores.
+Human papillomavirus (HPV) and certain autoimmune disorders can cause serious, long-lasting mouth sores.

-- Bleeding gums – This can be in indicator that you have gum disease that can lead to serious infections throughout your body.
+- Bleeding gums can be an indicator that you have gum disease which can lead to infections throughout your body.
 Gum disease also is the main cause of tooth loss.

-- Worn down or eroded teeth – Grinding your teeth at night can lead to worn down teeth and may indicate sleep apnea, which means you grind and clench your teeth to try and breath better while sleeping.
-Eroded caused by frequent vomiting can be an early indicator that you are pregnant if you have bad morning sickness.
-The acid in your vomit can break down the exterior your teeth.
+- Worn down or eroded teeth can be a sign that you’re grinding your teeth at night.
+This can lead to worn-down teeth and may indicate sleep apnea, which means you grind and clench your teeth to try and breathe better while sleeping.
+Eroded teeth caused by frequent vomiting can be an early indicator that you are pregnant.
+The acid in your vomit can break down the exterior of your teeth.

 To keep your mouth, teeth, and gums happy and healthy, be sure to brush your teeth at least twice a day.
-Flossing daily is also essential to getting plaque and bacteria from between your teeth.
-Using mouthwashes can also help your oral health.
-Rinsing with these every day can clean out hard-to-reach bacteria.
+Flossing your teeth daily is also essential to removing plaque and bacteria from between your teeth.
+Rinsing with a mouthwash every day can remove hard-to-reach bacteria from between your teeth.

 A healthy and responsible diet is also key to a healthy mouth.
-You should eat right, limit your sugar intake and drink less sugary drinks to reduce the amount of tooth erosion that can occur from bacteria.
+Eating a healthy diet, limiting your sugar intake and drinking less sugary drinks can reduce the amount of tooth erosion that occurs from bacteria.

-Be sure to visit your dentist regularly and schedule consistent check-ups so they can make sure that you are taking great care of your teeth and can spot any problems before they get too severe.
+Be sure to visit your dentist regularly and schedule consistent check-ups.
+Dentists can spot any problems before they get too severe.

-Most of these problems are extreme and only occur if left unchecked for a long period of time.
-If you feel like you may have any of these symptoms or conditions, be sure to talk to your orthodontist or dentist as soon as possible.
+Most of these problems only occur if left unchecked for a long period of time.
+However, if you feel like you may have any of these symptoms, be sure to talk to your dentist as soon as possible.

 If you want to learn more about how your oral health impacts your overall health, or how it affects your orthodontic treatment, contact us today at (843) 4-BRACES.